P-rgb-max/Devarchive/README.md

 #### Cleaning up
 **WARNING:** If you left the default `lightdm` display manager, follow its setup in the misc section of this file before running any commands in this section.

-You're in the colorful (zsh) prompt again.
-Type this, and take out the installation media once pc is off.
+Run this commands, and take out the installation media once your PC is off.
 Then feel free to boot into your new system!
 ```bash
 exit
 umount -a